Dan Tolkowsky: Military service

 In 1942 Tolkowsky volunteered for the Royal Air Force.
 He was part of a group of Palestinian-Jewish RAF pilots sent to train at a flight school in Southern Rhodesia (present day Zimbabwe).
 He earned his wings in 1943, being the first in his group to complete the course, and went on to serve as a fighter pilot and later in reconnaissance aircraft.
-He saw action in the Mediterranean theater, Germany, and France.
+He saw action in the Mediterranean theater, France, and Germany.
 At the end of World War II, he served as a transport pilot, and was later stationed in Palestine at RAF Lydda (now Lod).
-He was discharged from the RAF in June 1946 with the rank of Flight Lieutenant.
+He was discharged from the RAF in June 1946 with the rank of flight lieutenant.

 After his discharge, Tolkowsky moved to Britain and worked as a mechanical engineer.
 In December 1947 he secretly began helping efforts to purchase aircraft for Sherut Avir, the Haganah's air arm and forerunner of the Israeli Air Force.
 In 1948, a few days before the Israeli Declaration of Independence, Tolkowsky returned to Palestine.
 He served in the Israeli Air Force during the 1948 Arab-Israeli War, participating in bombing attacks on the Egyptian front.

 He was initially discharged from the IAF, but reenlisted in 1951.
 He first served as Inspector-General, and then as Chief of Staff to the Commander.
 He was appointed Commander of the IAF in May 1953 and served until July 1958.
 During his time as commander, the IAF received its first fighter jets and took part in the Suez Crisis.
-He was seconded to the Israeli Ministry of Defense in 1958-1959.
+He was seconded to the Israeli Ministry of Defense in 1958–1959.
 He holds the rank of major-general (Res.) in the Israel Defense Forces.